 Kraft paper on a roller is literally a blank canvas.
 A place where kids can express their creativity.
 Mix up the media.
 Use pens, paint, and more in conjunction with each other.

 Kraft paper is perfect for wrapping gifts.
 It's strong and easy to write messages on.

 Make table runners, placemats, menus, name cards, and decorative banners in a cost-effective manner.

 - Wrapping food

-Use kraft paper as an environmentally friendly option to single-use plastics.
+Use brown kraft paper like parchment paper, as an environmentally friendly option to wrap and store food and as an alternative to single-use plastics.

 Great for entertaining the little ones